On Future Drawdowns of L\'evy processes: Asymptotic future drawdown --- the light-tailed case

 \section{Asymptotic future drawdown --- the light-tailed case}

-In this section we study the asymptotics of the tail probabilities $\p(\overline U^*_t > x)$ and $\p(\underline U^*_t>x)$ in the case that the L\'{e}vy measure is light-tailed.
-More precisely, in this section we wile make the following assumptions.
+In this section we study the asymptotics of the tail probabilities $\p(-\overline D^*_t > x)$ and $\p(-\underline D^*_t>x)$ in the case that the L\'{e}vy measure is light-tailed.
+More specifically, in this section we will make the following assumptions.

 \begin{As} The Cram\'{e}r condition holds, {\em i.e.},